anam-org/javascript-sdk/README.md

 });
 ```

-Regardless of whether you intialise the client using an API key or session token the client exposes the same set of available methods for streaming.
+Regardless of whether you initialise the client using an API key or session token the client exposes the same set of available methods for streaming.

-[See here](#starting-a-session-in-production-environments) for an example squence diagram of starting a session in production environments.
+[See here](#starting-a-session-in-production-environments) for an example sequence diagram of starting a session in production environments.

 ## Using the talk command